AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 * Image is not seen on the timeline after annotations are added, on Experience Manager running on Dynamic Media Scene7 run mode (NPR-31754).

 * ZIP file downloaded from DAM can't be opened using WinZip (NPR-31745).

-### Sites {#sites}

-* When a Blueprint is created, if the number of records is more than 80, only the first 80 records are displayed.
-Blueprint displays blank lines for the rest of the records (NPR-32058).
-* Users are allowed to save a Content Fragment without providing any information in the required fields (NPR-31988).
-* Automatic navigation does not work for path configured in a Core Experience Fragment Component (NPR-31921).
-* When you change the type of a table cell in Rich Text Editor (RTE), the below error occurs:
-  `Error: No common ancestor found, cannot continue` (NPR-31916).
-* When content is moved within the same folder, the page move option is disabled (NPR-31841).
-* Added support to divide Japanese language sentences using the BUNSETSU method and break lines at the appropriate position (NPR-31836).
-* When URLs ending with `/_jcr_content/.html` or `/jcr:content/.html` are accessed, CPU spikes and AEM stops responding (NPR-31755).
-* When you edit a hyperlink in Rich Text Editor (RTE), the newly selected path is not saved (NPR-31659).
-* When you delete a multifield component and undo the deletion, the component is restored but data is not restored (NPR-31617).

 ### Integrations {#integrations-6480}